rogesson/recovery/README.md

 **Application Test**

-To test our application visit: http://vast-dawn-4065.herokuapp.com/main *Don't use any real password, this is a test application.*
+To test our application [Click HERE](http://vast-dawn-4065.herokuapp.com/main) *Don't use any real password, this is a test application.*

-Create a new user or use our test account:
+Create a new user or use our test account: <Enter>
 Login: recovery
 Password: recovery